-This one is a bit tricky because technically, this partially true: cutting dietary fat out of your diet will cause you to lose fat if it causes you to be in a caloric deficit, but that’s only because cutting anything out of your diet will also cause you to lose fat too, regardless of nutrient source.
-Fat alone doesn't make you any more fat than carbs or protein do.
+This one’s a bit tricky because technically it’s partially true: cutting dietary fat out of your diet will cause you to lose body fat if it causes you to be in a caloric deficit, but that’s only because cutting anything out of your diet will also cause you to lose fat too, regardless of the nutrient source.
+Dietary Fat alone doesn’t make you any fatter than carbs or protein do.
 Yet, a stigma against dietary fat still exists.

-That’s because in 1977, a controversial set of well-intentioned dietary recommendations explicitly linked dietary fat to a whole host of dangerous diseases including heart disease, cancer, obesity, and strokes.
-As a result, the high carb/low fat diet was introduced and officially recommended by the US Department of Agriculture.
+That’s because in 1977, a controversial set of well-intention dietary recommendations explicitly linked certain nutrients like dietary fat to a whole host of dangerous diseases including heart disease, cancer, obesity, and strokes.
+In a effort to reduce the prevalence of these diseases, the high carb/low fat diet was introduced and officially recommended by the US Department of Agriculture.

-Americans, following their government’s advice, began to eat more carbohydrates in place of fat.
+Americans, following their government’s advice, began to eat replace fat with carbohydrates in their meals.
 What followed was a sharp, 20+ year rise in obesity.

-Due to facts like these, in 2010, researchers writing in the journal Nutrients published a study bemoaning that some controversial positions - such as the demonization of fat - had been allowed to persist unproven for 30 years and reappear in the 2010 Dietary Guidelines for Americans.
+In 2010, researchers in the journal Nutrients published a study bemoaned the fact that some controversial positions – such as the demonetization of fat – had been allowed to persist unproven for 30 years and reappear in the 2010 Dietary Guidelines for Americans.

 5 years later, their concerns were finally heard.
 When the guidelines went through their scheduled revision, the 2015 guidelines both lessened the recommendations for carbs and increased those for fat while waiving the ban on dietary cholesterol altogether.

 Does this mean that you can eat as much French fries, fried foods, and every other delicious fat-filled treat and expect to avoid health problems?
 Of course not.
 There is still such a thing as good and bad types of fat.
 Trans fat is still super bad.
-But this does mean that outright cutting out all fat from your diet or stressing about reducing your dietary fat intake isn’t always necessary.
+But this does mean that outright cutting out all fat from your diet isn’t always necessary.

 While cutting fat is a good way to reduce overall caloric consumption (at 9 calories per gram, fat is the most calorie-dense macronutrient), what’s more important for most people is to try to stay within their recommended daily caloric intake and not take drastic dietary steps like significantly reducing or eliminating an entire nutrient group.